desinole/serverless-enterprise/networking.md

 Currently, you can use non-HTTP trigger functions from within a virtual network in one of two ways:
 - Run your function app in a Premium plan and enable virtual network trigger support.
 - Run your function app in an App Service plan or App Service Environment.

+When you run a Premium plan, you can connect non-HTTP trigger functions to services that run inside a virtual network.
+To do this, you must enable virtual network trigger support for your function app.
+The Runtime Scale Monitoring setting is found in the Azure portal under Configuration > Function runtime settings.

+following non-HTTP trigger types are supported
+- Storage
+- Event Hubs
+- Service Bus
+- Cosmos DB
+- Durable Task

+You can use other triggers but they will not scale dynamically and won't scale beyond pre-warmed instance limit.

 Front Door for incoming traffic